 Our application and assessment process takes around six months.
 During this time we will spend time getting to know you and will check that you have the right aptitude to become a foster carer.
-We will also ensure that you understand the needs of our children and young people.
+We will also ensure that you understand the needs of our children.
 We will support you through every step of the process from the application to approval.
 The key stages are set out below.

 Most people want to start with getting all the basics at an information session either online or at a local venue.
 This is where you will meet our social workers, hear all about the fostering basics and get to ask any questions.
 You will also hear from our experienced foster carers who jointly present the sessions with the recruitment team.

 A recruitment team social worker will visit you at home, or do a virtual visit if you prefer, to discuss your personal circumstances and to check that your home is suitable for fostering.
 You will discuss fostering in a little more depth and talk about if you are ready to progress to the next stage.

 The Skills to Foster preparation course is required training nationwide to help prospective foster carers gain information about what is involved with becoming a foster carer.
 The training involves working as a group, which consists of fostering team members, existing foster carers and other applicants like yourself.
 The training looks at:

 There will be discussion and group work with other applicants in a supportive environment, which promotes learning with fun.
 The team can help you with any requirements and setting up to attend the course.